DoriXon55/Flower_Shop_Project/README.md

 ## 📝 Description
 A comprehensive flower shop management system built with Django framework.
 This project provides a complete solution for managing a flower shop's inventory, orders, and customer interactions through a modern web interface.

+The project was carried out for credit purposes, therefore it does not have all functionalities developed.

 ## 🌟 Features
 - **Product Management**
   - Add, edit, and remove flower products